erincones/cowsayjs/README.md

 import {
   modes,    // List of modes
-  faceMode, // Get the mode for the given eyes and tongue modeFace  // Get the face for the given mode
+  faceMode, // Get mode for the given eyes and tongue modeFace  // Get face for the given mode
 } from "cowsayjs/lib/mode";

 import {
-  perform,  // Generate a say or think box say,      // Generate a say box think,    // Generate a think box
+  perform,  // Generate a say or think box say,      // Generate a say box think     // Generate a think box
 } from "cowsayjs/lib/box";
 ```